The Black Sorrows: Awards and nominations

-APRA
+APRA Awards

 The APRA Awards are held in Australia and New Zealand by the Australasian Performing Right Association to recognise songwriting skills, sales and airplay performance by its members annually.

 ARIA Awards

 The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.

 Music Victoria Awards

 The Music Victoria Awards are an annual awards night celebrating Victorian music.
 They commenced in 2006.